 The Management Company receives remuneration from the fund in the form of a management fee for fund management.
 The management fee covers the Management Company's costs for management, administration, custody of securities, auditing and supervision.

-Expenses for distribution and marketing are also included in the management fee for share classes in which the Management Company pays the distributor a remuneration for distribution.
+Expenses for distribution and marketing are also included in the management fee in those cases where the Management Company pays the distributor a remuneration for distribution.